tsetsefly/launch_school-prepwork/back_end_prep/intro_to_programming/09_more_stuff/README.md

 ## Exception Handling

 Dealing with errors in a predictable way.
+Exception handling is a structure used to handle the possibility of an error occurring in a program.
+It is a way of handling the error by changing the flow of control without exiting the program entirely.

 Ruby has an ```Exception``` class that makes handling errors easier.
 It has reserved words: